bpark176/Brennan.github.io/_pages/Research.md

 </h2>
 <div style="display: flex; align-items: flex-start; gap: 20px;">
 <div style="flex: 1;">
-I developed an on-device edge computing system for real-time disaster detection using Vision-Language Models (VLMs) as an alternative to conventional CNN-based approaches.
+This paper studies how an on-device edge computing system for real-time disaster detection using Vision-Language Models (VLMs) can be an alternative to conventional CNN-based approaches.
 By comparing ImageNet-pretrained CNNs, fine-tuned CNNs, and the zero-shot VLM Gemma3-4B on the AIDER disaster dataset, I evaluated the feasibility of VLM-based edge inference on a Raspberry Pi 5 under five different seed conditions. <b>(04/2025 - 01/2026)</b>
 </div>
 <img src="../assets/images/vlmbased.webp" width="300">
 </div>